URSec/Kage/readme.md

 paper](https://www.usenix.org/conference/usenixsecurity22/presentation/du).

 ## Setting Up Kage
+NOTE: We tested Kage on Fedora 35 and Arch Linux (April 2022).
+If you run into unknown errors on other OS or distributions, please consider trying on Fedora 35.
 1. Install [OpenSTM32 System Workbench](https://www.openstm32.org/HomePage)
 2. Install LLVM Clang compiler.
 3. Install `arm-none-eabi` cross-compile tools.
 For Arch Linux, install the